annehebert/OpioidsYLL/README.md

 Work done at Johns Hopkins University, by <a href="https://alsnhll.github.io">Alison L Hill</a> and <a href="https://annehebert.github.io">Anne H. Hébert</a>

 ## Summary
-The opioid crisis is a public health emergency in the US, with overdose deaths increasing each year.
+The opioid crisis is a public health emergency in the US, with opioid overdose deaths increasing each year.
+Here we use the metric of years of life lost to characterize the burden of the opioid epidemic across demographic groups.
+We estimate that nearly 3 million years of life were lost to the opioid crisis in 2021 alone, and that the US population's life expectancy at birth was reduced by 0.65 years.
+We found that the crisis worsened in almost all 50 states during this time, and that the demographics of those most impacted by the opioid epidemic are shifting.
+People of color are now experiencing the high years of life lost per capita and the largest decrease in life expectancy.

 ## Repo contents
-This repository contains R code calculating the years of life lost to the opioid crisis in the US.
+This repository contains R code calculating the years of life lost to the opioid-related deaths in the US, as well as the resulting reduction in life expectancy.

 #### Files
 <ul>